1919 Morazán Statue

 remainders - disposition unknown, no record of being sold

-fakes - illicit, poorly printed and euphemistically described by Scott as "reprints."
+fakes - illicit, poorly printed and falsely described by Scott as "reprints."
 Made in a variety of colors including double impressions and imperforates made from printer's waste.
 The 1 peso green was faked in a sort of olive green.

 counterfeits - none known